 Benefits of a Subprime Loan

-- Borrowers with low or poor credit score can qualify for subprime loans that include many loans, such as mortgages and personal loans.
+Borrowers with low or poor credit scores can qualify for subprime loans that include many types of loans, such as mortgages and personal loans.

-- If borrowers keep making timely payments on subprime loans, their credit scores might improve.
+If borrowers make timely payments on subprime loans, their credit scores might improve.

-- Subprime loans provide opportunities to borrowers to buy homes and other things that they would not have been able to fund otherwise.
+Subprime loans provide opportunities to borrowers to buy homes and other goods that they would not have been able to fund otherwise.

 Limitations of a Subprime Loan

-- Uninformed borrowers are charged high interest rates and other fees by predatory lenders.
+Uninformed borrowers are often charged high interest rates and other fees by predatory lenders.